 The Committee seeks to assist Minority and Women-owned Business Enterprises (M/WBE) become certified and connect them with government and private sector procurement opportunities.
 The Committee addresses the unique challenges of M/WBE Chamber members and advocates on their behalf in an effort to eliminate disparities in the procurement processes.

 Real Estate & Development Committee

-The Real Estate & Development (RED) Committee is a group of Chamber member volunteers from the real estate, development and finance communities that actively works together to identify borough-wide opportunities for business attraction and retention.
+The Real Estate & Development (RED) Committee is a group of Chamber member volunteers from the real estate community that actively works together to identify borough-wide opportunities for business attraction and retention.
 Additionally, the Chamber's RED Committee organizes a series of events throughout the year to support and promote real estate and development initiatives across the borough.

 Co-Chair: Ofer Cohen, TerraCRG

 Liaison: Lori Raphael

 The Industrial & Manufacturing Coalition promotes Brooklyn's industrial sector through advocacy, education, marketing and business support.
 The Coalition consists of Chamber members involved in the industrial sector, working together to identify opportunities, challenges and issues in operating an industrial business in the borough.
 The Coalition meets bi-monthly, and the meetings are hosted in unique industrial spaces throughout the borough, with Brooklyn-made food and beverage served.